BestTimesToVisit.com Logo

 Getting Around Etosha National Park, Namibia

-Renting a 4x4 is the most popular and flexible way to explore Etosha.
-It allows you to set your own pace, venture onto less-maintained tracks, and access remote waterholes.
-This is essential for reaching many of the park's hidden gems.
+Renting your own vehicle is the most popular and flexible way to explore Etosha.
+It allows you to set your own pace, stop for wildlife whenever you please, and access more remote areas.
+A 4x4 is highly recommended for comfort and capability on the park's gravel roads, especially during the rainy season.

 Cost:Vehicle rental typically ranges from $70-$150 USD per day, plus fuel.
-Park entry fees are approximately $30 USD per person per day and $10 USD per vehicle per day.
+Park entrance fees are approximately $30 USD per person per day and $10 USD per vehicle per day.

 Guided Safari Tours (Fly-in or Overland)